 Here is a list of Swiss holidays in 2019, including Swiss public holidays and regional vacations, daylight savings, Mother’s and Father’s Days, Swiss school holidays and other important holidays in Switzerland.

-While there are some Swiss holidays observed across the nation, certain religious holidays and local holidays are only observed in some cantons and regions around Switzerland.
-This means that not all cantons across Switzerland have the same Swiss public holidays (un jour férié in French, feiertag in German).
+While there are some Swiss holidays observed across the nation, certain religious holidays and local holidays are only observed in specific cantons and regions around Switzerland.
+This means that not all cantons across Switzerland have the same Swiss public holidays (holiday is un jour férié in French, feiertag in German).

 Many Swiss holidays are religious and thus usually observed only in the cantons where Catholicism is the main religion.
 National holidays in Switzerland (or Swiss bank holidays) are taken very seriously, with almost all shops and public institutions closed.